Natural Health Enterprises since 1975

 Both animal and clinical studies have shown that chronic magnesium depletion has direct consequences for both the heart and the blood vessels.
 These include the following:

 How much better it would be to prevent much of the damage from circulatory disease, by treating the magnesium deficiency that underlies all of its symptoms.
-In other words, give the body the simple nutrient it needs for healthy hearts and blood vessels.
+In other words, give the body the simple nutrient it needs for a healthy heart and blood vessels.

 Animal studies also show that low magnesium levels will adversely affect the heart and blood vessels.
 Research shows that treatment with magnesium, taken at the right time and in the right amount, can lessen heart disease risk factors and even save lives.